gyanisinha/allthingsdata/P2F-SKU-migration/README.md

 Before we dive into the script, ensure that you have the following pre-requisites:

 **NOTE**: Follow [security best practices](https://learn.microsoft.com/en-us/fabric/security/) and edit/modify the scripts as per your organization needs and standards.
-These are sample scripts, only for refrence.
+These are sample scripts, only for reference.

 1. PowerShell 5.1 or higher
 2. MicrosoftPowerBIMgmt module installed.
 If not, you can install it using the command `Install-Module -Name MicrosoftPowerBIMgmt`